 Resting the knee for a short period of time and taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, or aspirin may help relieve pain.

-- Changing the way you exercise
+- Change the way you exercise.

-- Losing weight (if you need to)
+- Lose weight (if you are overweight).

-- Taping to realign the kneecap
+- Tape your knee to realign the kneecap.

 - Kneecap cartilage that has been damaged may be removed.

 - Changes may be made to the tendons to help the kneecap move more evenly.